 Welcome to Ashwood, our 6th form class at Woodlands.

 Ashwood class has 9 students aged from 16 to 19.
-The students have a range of abilities from pupils with Profound and Multiple Learning Difficulties to those working at Entry Level 1.
+The students have a range of abilities from pupils with Complex Learning Difficulties to those working at Entry Level 1.
 The Woodlands curriculum at KS5 makes use of the community and opportunities to work with colleges and outside agencies.
 This enables the students to learn and consolidate skills in real-life settings and helps to prepare them for adult life.

 All students are baselined against the adult curriculum Milestones (M levels) during their first term in Ashwood and their progress is tracked regularly using SOLAR.
-They all work towards qualifications and accreditation through ASDAN and will leave school with a Personal Progress Certificate.
+They all work towards qualifications and accreditation through ASDAN and will leave school with a Personal Progress Award or Certificate.

 Students continue to work on their functional skills and on developing their independent living skills as well as taking part in activities linked to their personal interests.